volution/kawipiko/documentation/readme.rst

     (**Highly recommended!**)

 ``--archive-preload``
-    Before starting to serve requests, read the CDB file so that its contents is buffered by the OS.
+    Before starting to serve requests, read the CDB file so that its data is buffered by the OS.
     (**Highly recommended!**)

 ``--index-all``, ``--index-paths``, ``--index-data-meta``,  and ``--index-data-content``